Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Solar Wind Models

 The MAS model solves a system of three-dimensional time-dependent resistive MHD equations in spherical coordinates ($r,\theta, \phi$), where $r$ is the radial distance from the Sun, $\theta$ is Carrington latitude in heliographic (rotating) coordinate system (HG), $\phi$ is the Carrington longitude in the HG coordinate system.
 The governing equations are

 and the initial and boundary condition are described in \cite{riley12e,linker_mhd_1999,MAS_user_guide}.
 Here, $\bB(r, \theta, \phi, t)$ is the magnetic field, $\bJ(r, \theta, \phi, t)$ is the current density, $\bE(r, \theta, \phi, t)$ is the electric field, $\boldsymbol{v}(r, \theta, \phi, t)$ is the plasma velocity, $T(r, \theta, \phi, t)$ is the plasma temperature, $\rho(r, \theta, \phi, t)$ is the plasma mass density, and $p(r, \theta, \phi, t)$ is the plasma pressure, and $p_{w}(r, \theta, \phi, t)$ is the Alfv\'en wave pressure.
 The constant $c$ denotes the speed of light in a vacuum and $\bg(r) = - \frac{G M_{s}}{r^2} \hat{\be}_{r}$ is the gravitational acceleration, where $\hat{\be}_{r}$ is the unit vector in the radial direction, $G$ is the universal gravitational constant, and $M_{s}= \SI{1.99e30}{\kg}$ is the solar mass.
 For the simulations used in this study, the constant resistivity is set to $\eta = \SI{4.6779e-5}{\second}$ and the kinematic viscosity $\nu = \SI{3.3503e16}{\meter^{2} \second^{-1}}$.
 In the energy equation described in Eq.~\eqref{MAS-EQ6-Energy}, the thermodynamic approximation sets the ratio of specific heats to $\gamma = 5/3$.
 Moreover, the energy source terms are denoted by $S=S(T)$; for more details about the thermodynamic energy source term see the MAS user guide \cite{MAS_user_guide}.
 The MAS boundary conditions exploit photospheric magnetic field observations (e.g. data from the Wilcox Solar Observatory, the Global Oscillation Network Group, and the Solar Dynamics Observatory spacecraft), see~\cite{MAS,MAS_user_guide}.
 Here, we choose to analyze the scenario where the thermodynamic MAS results are driven by a synoptic map of the photospheric magnetic field as it reaches a dynamic steady state \cite{riley01a}.
+Most MHD models, e.g. MAS, solve for the ambient solar wind via time-dependent simulations and allow the solution to relax to steady state.
+While customary, this results in a large run time to compute the steady state.
+There are other MHD models, such as \cite{pizzo_3paper}, that solve directly for the steady solar wind, yet they have their own set of numerical challenges as it is no longer straightforward to extract the physical variables from the flux variables.